13th Dec 2024

 PEEK Tubing: What It Is and the Different Types

-Poly Ether Ether Ketone (PEEK) tubing is common in chromatography laboratories and is a popular replacement for stainless steel tubing.
-PEEK tubing is biocompatible and chemically inert to most commonly used solvents.
-PEEK tubing is flexible and has a smooth internal surface.
-PEEK is a high-performance engineered polymer with mechanical- and chemical-resistance properties that absorb high temperatures, making it highly resistant to thermal degradation.
-PEEK tubing has one of the highest strength-to-weight ratios of any thermoplastic and the strength required to withstand continuous use at HPLC pressure.
+Poly Ether Ether Ketone (PEEK) tubing is widely used in chromatography laboratories and is a popular alternative to stainless steel tubing.
+It is biocompatible and chemically inert to most commonly used solvents.
+PEEK tubing is flexible, with a smooth internal surface, and is made from a high-performance engineered polymer known for its mechanical and chemical resistance.
+It can withstand high temperatures, making it highly resistant to thermal degradation.
+PEEK has one of the highest strength-to-weight ratios of any thermoplastic, providing the durability needed to endure continuous use under HPLC pressure.

-PEEK Tubing can withstand typical HPLC pressures, up to about 10,000 PSI, and has a broad pH range of 0-14.
-PEEK tubing has a very smooth internal surface, which causes less turbulence than the similarly sized metal tubing.
-Of all our polymer tubing materials, PEEK is the least permeable to gas.
+PEEK tubing can handle typical HPLC pressures, up to approximately 10,000 PSI, and has a broad pH range of 0-14.
+Its smooth internal surface minimizes turbulence compared to similarly sized metal tubing.
+Among all our polymer tubing materials, PEEK is the least permeable to gas.

 How Do You Cut PEEK Tubing?